Particle therapy

 Particle therapy is a form of external beam radiotherapy using beams of energetic neutrons, protons, or other heavier positive ions for cancer treatment.
 The most common type of particle therapy as of August 2021 is proton therapy.

 In contrast to X-rays (photon beams) used in older radiotherapy, particle beams exhibit a Bragg peak in energy loss through the body, delivering their maximum radiation dose at or near the tumor and minimizing damage to surrounding normal tissues.

 Particle therapy is also referred to more technically as hadron therapy, excluding photon and electron therapy.
 Neutron capture therapy, which depends on a secondary nuclear reaction, is also not considered here.
-Muon therapy, a rare type of particle therapy not within the categories above, has also been attempted however, muons are still most commonly used for imaging, rather than therapy.
+Muon therapy, a rare type of particle therapy not within the categories above, has also been studied theoretically; however, muons are still most commonly used for imaging, rather than therapy.